mpoff3/RAG-Pipeline/README.md

 **Deployed version available here:** https://rag-pipeline-one.vercel.app/

 ⚠️ Warning!
-The deployed version has very painful latency because the backend is deployed on Render's free tier which operates with 0.1 vCPUs.
+The deployed version has very painful latency because the backend is deployed on Render's free tier (0.1 vCPUs).

 **Note:** The intent classification is very basic and rule-based.
 You have to start your query with a question word in order the chat bot to do anything interesting.
 Otherwise it just says: "Hello!
 I'm here to help you with questions about the documents in our knowledge base.
 What would you like to know?"